fastforwardlabs/deepad/README.md

 ## Deep Learning for Anomaly Detection

+This repo contains experimental code used to implement deep learning techniques for the task of anomaly detection and launches an interactive dashboard to visualize model results applied to a network intrusion use case.
+We include implementations of several neural networks (Autoencoder, Variational Autoencoder, Bidirectional GAN, Sequence Models) in Tensorflow 2.0 and two other baselines (One Class SVM, PCA).

+For an in-depth review of the concepts presented here, please consult the Cloudera Fast Forward report [Deep Learning for Anomaly Detection](https://ff12.fastforwardlabs.com/).
+Additionally, two related prototypes are available for reference - [Blip](http://blip.fastforwardlabs.com/) & [Anomagram](https://anomagram.fastforwardlabs.com/#/)

 |                                    |                                |                                  |
 | :--------------------------------: | :----------------------------: | :------------------------------: |
 |            AutoEncoder             |    Variational AutoEncoder     |              BiGAN               |
 |   ![](metrics/ae/histogram.png)    | ![](metrics/vae/histogram.png) | ![](metrics/bigan/histogram.png) |
 |              Seq2Seq               |              PCA               |              OCSVM               |
 | ![](metrics/seq2seq/histogram.png) | ![](metrics/pca/histogram.png) | ![](metrics/ocsvm/histogram.png) |

-> This repo contains code for experiments we have run at Cloudera Fast Forward for implementing deep learning for anomaly detection use cases.

-We include implementations of several neural networks (Autoencoder, Variational Autoencoder, Bidirectional GAN, Sequence Models) in Tensorflow 2.0 and two other baselines (One Class SVM, PCA).
-We have released a report detailing the technical details for each approach in our online report [here](https://ff12.fastforwardlabs.com/).
-An interactive visualization of some results can be found [here](http://blip.fastforwardlabs.com/).

 Anomalies - often referred to as outliers, abnormalities, rare events, or deviants - are data points or patterns in data that do _not_ conform to a notion of normal behavior.
 Anomaly detection, then, is the task of finding those patterns in data that do not adhere to expected norms, given previous observations.
 The capability to recognize or detect anomalous behavior can provide highly useful insights across industries.
 Flagging unusual cases or enacting a planned response when they occur can save businesses time, costs, and customers.
 Hence, anomaly detection has found diverse applications in a variety of domains, including IT analytics, network intrusion analytics, medical diagnostics, financial fraud protection, manufacturing quality control, marketing and social media analytics, and more.